terjanq/google-ctf-writeups/README.md

         ip = ip ? ip.split(',')[0] : req.connection.remoteAddress;
         response = await admin.report(arg[1], ip, `https://${req.headers.host}/room/${room}/`);
 ```
-It looks at leasy very very suspicious.
+It looks at least very very suspicious.
 The exact line I am thinking of is `var ip = req.headers['x-forwarded-for'];`.
 When we type `/report` in the chat our IP is beeing sent over to the admin, but purpose of it is highly unknow since we lack the knowledge of the `const admin = require('./admin');` module.
 But the idea itself of forging my *IP* by crafting the [HTTP header] `x-forwarded-for` to anything I desire seemed to me like a something definitely worth a try.
-I tested over for any kind of injection that came to my head starting with the [CSRF], ending with the [SQL Injection], and with [XSS Injection] in the middle, but assumed none of these actualy worked since I dind't get any outcome.
+I tested over for any kind of injection that came to my head starting with the [CSRF], ending with the [SQL Injection], and with [XSS Injection] in the middle, but assumed none of these actually worked since I didn't get any outcome.

 ### Searching for broadcast
 After that, I had decided to run my own instance of the server and test things out locally.
-I had tried really hard to call the `broadcast(room, msg)` function with the `/secret` command included, hoping that there is a part of code on the client side, I hadn't yet found, allowing me to execute two commands from one message in there.
+I had tried really hard to call the `broadcast(room, msg)` function with the `/secret` command injected, hoping that there is a part of code on the client side, I hadn't yet found, allowing me to execute two commands from one message in there.
 This attempt was of course badly unsuccessful and the payloads I was creating were ridiculous by looking at them from the time perspective.
-The only good thing that came out from, was the successfully created my own instance of the server that helped to test things out more effectively.
+The only good thing that came out from it, was that I successfully created my own instance of the server which helped to test things out more effectively.

 ### Searching for XSS
-Even though I assumed there is no possibility of [XSS Injection], and if there was any the whole solution would zip into one-line solution and on the other hand, the path I already followed seemed to be the correct one, I was searching for possible `XSS` point on the website.
+Even though I assumed there was no possibility of [XSS Injection], and if there was any the whole solution would zip into one-line solution and on the other hand, the path I already followed seemed to be the correct one, I was searching for possible `XSS` point on the website.
 And surprisingly I have found one!
 I found a vulnerability in the [Google reCAPTCHA] functionality.
-`<script src="https://www.google.com/recaptcha/api.js?render=6LeB410UAAAAAGkmQanWeqOdR6TACZTVypEEXHcu"></scrip>`.
-I had made a closer look at this script and tried to inject some *XSS* in here.
+`<script src="https://www.google.com/recaptcha/api.js?render=6LeB410UAAAAAGkmQanWeqOdR6TACZTVypEEXHcu"></script>`.
+I have made a closer look at this script and tried to inject some *XSS* in here.
 I found the line in the [api.js] looking like dynamically created `... ).push('6LeB410UAAAAAGkmQanWeqOdR6TACZTVypEEXHcu');window ...`, so I tried to insert the quote character `'` to close the function call in order to insert some more code.
 As for the surprise, it worked!
 But when one tries to insert any `alphanumeric` character after it, the line changes to: `push('onload')`.
 So the challenge is to write a payload without using such characters.
 Well, we all know [JSFuck] and creating the URL: [https://www.google.com/recaptcha/api.js?render=6LeB410UAAAAAGkmQanWeqOdR6TACZTVypEEXHcu');&#x5B;&#x5D;&#x5B;(!&#x5B;&#x5D;+&#x5B;&#x5D;)...();('] produces a valid JavaScript code which when attached pops out the `alert(1)`.
 This is a serious security gap since this can be easily used to bypass [CSP] protection on third-party websites.
 Just for the sake of an example, if we found a place to inject `<script>` element on the website from this task we could execute any code we want even though [CSP] was set to prevent such situations.
 The proper *Issue* is in the process of being completed at the time being and will be reported as soon as finished.

-It totally buzzed me out so I couldn't focus on the task nor my exams anymore.
+It totally buzzed me out so I couldn't focus on the task anymore.
 I was searching for a way to exploit it further, but it's not the actual subject of this write-up so let's skip it ;)

 ### The Command Injection Once More
-After a whole daybreak, I finally realized what mistake I was making and why my switch exploits didn't work.
+After a whole daybreak, I finally realized what mistake I was making and why my `switch exploits` didn't work.
 If you look closer at the switch statements once more, you realize that there is actually a `break` between `/name` and `/secret` commands!
-It does seem so much invisible because it's hidden after if statement which looks kind of natural, at least for me.
+It does seem so much invisible because it's hidden after `if` statement which looks kind of natural, at least for me.
 So testing the payload `/ban cat_hater /secret 123456; Domain=adsad` on my local instance resulted with successfully attached `/secret` command because between these two there is no `break`.
-We can find that admin sends the `/ban` command following the definition of function below
+We can find that an admin sends the `/ban` command following the definition of function below
 ```js
 if (msg.match(/dog/i)) {
         send(`/ban ${name}`);